-- Guess the number of words in the first chapter.
+- Guess the number of w ium would be in this giant peach?

 - It takes 34 seconds for James to remove three of the centipede’s boots.
 How long would it take for James to remove all the centipede’s boots?
 Give your answer in minutes.

 Have a look at this extract from The Lion, The Witch and The Wardrobe: